Google Folders gives you a great way to organize your files and keep your desktop clean in Google Drive.

 You are now in your Drive.

-Today, let’s make some folders in which to file your Docs.
+Today, let’s make some Google Folders in which to file your Docs.

 In the upper left corner of your Drive, click on “New,” and then “folder.”
 Give the folder a name.
 For example, “Blog posts August 2017.”
 Choose folder names that will help you find and organize documents in a way that makes sense to you.
 This is much easier than searching through a giant list of unorganized documents, especially if you can’t remember what you named the Doc.